 Results and Interpretations of Response Spectrum Analysis Outputs

-This maximum response can be found from provided response spectrum and modal analysis results as explained in Dynamic Equation of Motion and Modal Superposition theory.
+This maximum response can be found from provided response spectrum and modal analysis results as explained in the Dynamic Equation of Motion and Modal Superposition theory.

 Modal analysis results provide different modes of natural frequency and participation factors.

-By simply, plotting period (or natural frequency) value on spectra, the maximum response is calculated.
-This maximum response is multiplied by the participation factor to calculate the maximum time history response in respective mode.
+By simply, plotting the period (or natural frequency) value on spectra, the maximum response is calculated.
+This maximum response is multiplied by the participation factor to calculate the maximum time history response in the respective mode.
 Accordingly, maximum responses are calculated for all modes and combined by Modal combinations to get a maximum response due to earthquake loading at all points.

 About the Author: This article is prepared by Mr. Manoj Kale, AutoPipe Expert.
 He presented this article in the form of a webinar.
 To access the recording of that webinar and learn directly from the expert, Click here and register.